 Mickaël is often invited to speak at international scientific meetings in the field of ultrasound.
 He is the author of more than 60 peer reviewed scientific papers and the recipient of 15 patents in the field of wave physics.

 Jeremy Bercoff graduated in 2001 from the Ecole Supérieure de Physique et de Chimie de Paris (ESPCI) with a specialization in physics.
-He worked as an R&D engineer at Philips Medical System (in 1999 and again from 2001 to 2004 a and received in 2004 a Ph.D in Physics at the University of Paris VII for his work on ultrafast imaging and shear wave propagation in soft tissues for cancer detection.
+He worked as an R&D engineer at Philips Medical System (in 1999 and again from 2001 to 2004) and received in 2004 a Ph.D in Physics at the University of Paris VII for his work on ultrafast imaging and shear wave propagation.

-He joined SuperSonic Imagine in 2005 to achieve the technological transfer of his PhD work in a new product and lead the development and implementation of the ShearWave™ Elastography mode.
-He published over 20 scientific papers and is the owner of 8 patents in the medical imagery field.
+Co-founder of SuperSonic Imagine in 2005 to achieve the technological transfer of his PhD work in a new product and lead the development and implementation of the ShearWave™ Elastography mode.
+Today, he manages product definition and ultrasound technology developments for the company.
+He published over 35 scientific papers and is the owner of 8 patents in the medical imagery field.